lortza/lortza.github.io/_posts/2019-01-30-til-mac-color.md

 title:  "How to Get Hex Codes from Any Part of Your Mac Screen"
 date:   2019-01-30
 ---
 Need to get some HEX codes for an image you have locally on your computer?
-As it turns out, Mac has a native application called [Digital Color Meter](https://support.apple.com/guide/digital-color-meter/welcome/mac) that can do it for you.
+As it turns out, if you have OS X 10.10 Yosemite or higher, you already have an application on your Mac that can do this for you.
+[Digital Color Meter](https://support.apple.com/guide/digital-color-meter/welcome/mac) measures and displays the color values of pixels displayed on your screen -- which lets you extract HEX codes.

 Here is an example of how to do it.
 First, open Digital Color Meter by hitting `shift + tab` to open Spotlight search and searching for it by name.